sorryb/Northwind.ASP.NET.Core/README.md

 # Northwind
-Northwind sample application used to master MVC 5 and EF 6.
+Northwind sample application used to master MVC Core and EF Core.